Click to Skip Ad

 About the documentary film from director Laurent Bouzereau, which will also get a limited theatrical release in cities including London, New York, and Los Angeles, Disney+ promises that it will offer a look at the life and storied career of the composer who turned 92 earlier this year.
 It will also feature interviews from celebrities and luminaries whose lives have been touched by his music, including Steven Spielberg (obviously), Coldplay’s Chris Martin, George Lucas (duh), Yo-Yo Ma, Seth MacFarlane, and Branford Marsalis, to name just a few.

 Honestly, there are so many reasons I can’t wait for this documentary.
-Williams’ music touches such a nostalgic chord deep inside so many of us, for one thing, and here we have a new movie filled with nothing but the beautiful music he’s made throughout his life.
+Williams’ music touches such a nostalgic chord deep inside so many of us, and here we have a new movie filled with nothing but the beautiful music he’s made throughout his life.
 It’s also quite moving to see everyone interviewed in the film explain what Williams and his music mean to them, as you can see in the trailer below.
 And I’ll admit it; I found myself getting a little teary-eyed in parts of the first-look footage, such as the scene with Williams and conductor Gustavo Dudamel at the Hollywood Bowl.

 Williams has been leading the performance of his music at the venue annually for decades, but this year he wasn’t feeling physically up to the challenge.
 It will be so sad if his performance there captured in the Disney+ documentary is his last — but if anyone has earned the right to take a celebratory final bow, one that deserves our applause rather than our tears, it’s Williams.
 Bravo, maestro, bravo.